torproject/torspec/proposals/321-happy-families.md

 This line contains one or more space-separated strings describing families to which the node belongs.
 These strings MUST be sorted in lexicographic order.
-Clients MUST NOT depend on any particular property of these strings.
+These strings MAY be base64-formated nonpadded ed25519 family keys, or may represent some future encoding.

+Clients SHOULD accept unrecognized key formats.

 ## Changes to voting algorithm